 Department of Electrical and Computer Engineering

-The educational objectives of the Electrical Engineering program are consistent with the mission of the University of Memphis.
-The program is designed to provide students satisfying, robust, and quality education in Electrical and Computer Engineering, leading to professional employment and/or graduate-level education.
+The educational objectives of the Computer Engineering program are consistent with the mission of the University of Memphis.
+The program is designed to provide students satisfying, robust, and quality education in Computer Engineering, leading to professional employment and/or graduate level education.

 The program educational objectives are that within a few years, graduates will have

-- secured employment in Electrical Engineering or related fields;
+- secured employment in Electrical or Computer Engineering or related fields;

-- advanced their careers, as measured by promotions, salaries, career satisfaction, positions or leadership, awards, recognitions, entrepreneurial activities, development of products or processes, patents, and/or publications;
+- advanced their careers as measured by promotions, salaries, career satisfaction, positions of leadership, awards, recognitions, entrepreneurial activities, development of products or process, patents, and/or publications;

-- contributed to society and profession, as measured by professional service, community service, and/or public service.
+- contributed to society and the profession as measured by professional service, community service, and/or public service..

 In pursuit of these objectives, students enrolled in Electrical Engineering are offered a curriculum designed to provide a thorough background and understanding of the theoretical and physical principles of electric and magnetic phenomena.
 The intent of the program is to produce graduates who can apply concepts and techniques of mathematics and physics to a variety of analysis and design applications in Electrical Engineering.
 In addition graduates are prepared to communicate their ideas succinctly and clearly in both oral and written presentations.